 Stretch It Out

 In addition to creating sweet VR experiences, Pokemon Go, and scary-as-hell robots, technology is helping us stay stylish woke while we get more and more comfortable below the waist.
-From chinos to denim to suits, stretch fabrics were made to travel and will keep you comfortable (and relatively wrinkle-free) whether your're sprinting to the gate or cramming in a window seat.
-So while we're not opposed to a stylish pair of joggers with the right finishing touches (a button-up or sweater instead of a t-shirt) consider what strech fabrics can do to elevate both your style and comfort when you're in the skies.
+From chinos and denim to technical wool suits, stretch fabrics were made to travel and will keep you comfortable (and relatively wrinkle-free) whether you're sprinting to the gate or cramming in a window seat.
+So while we're not opposed to a stylish pair of joggers with the right finishing touches (a button-up or sweater instead of a t-shirt) consider what stretch fabrics can do to elevate both your style and comfort when you're in the skies.

 Roll One Up